How to organize emails: the 3-Zone Inbox Method

 The 3-Zone method divides every email into one of three categories based on a single question: what do you need to do with it?
 The approach combines research on working memory limits [3][5] with practical email organization tips from attention management literature.

-The routing rule is simple: does this need my action, provide reference value, or neither?
+The routing rule is simple: does this email need my action, provide reference value, or neither?
 Read the subject and sender in two seconds.
 Decide in three.
 Move on.
 The goal is a quick gut-level sort, not a careful filing decision.

 Reference vs. Archive: how to decide

 What if an email belongs in two zones?
 When an order confirmation also requires a follow-up action (you need to confirm delivery), route it to Action.
 Action always takes priority over Reference.
-Once you’ve completed the action, move it to Reference if it has ongoing value or Archive if it does not.
+Once you have completed the action, move it to Reference if it has ongoing value or Archive if it does not.

 Pro Tip